This post may contain affiliate links for which we may earn a small commission if items are purchased via the link.

 And let’s not forget tea!
 Have you ever had boba tea?
 Well it originated in Taiwan and is now found all over the world, the US included.
 We all love it and drank so much of it in Taipei!
 The best part?
 They were all under $2!

-As you can see, there is lots to see and do with Taipei with kids!
+Taipei is such a family friendly destination, it quickly became our favorite family trip!
 We planned our entire trip in less than 10 days and had a blast!
 If you are considering Asia as your next destination, I highly recommend Taiwan.
-We loved it more than Japan and Thailand and hope to be back!
+We love it more than Japan, Thailand and Hong Kong and hope to be back soon!